VasillisZantalis/VasillisZantalis/README.md

 **.NET Developer** | Building modern web applications with ASP.NET Core

-## ⚡ Fun Facts
+## ⚡ Fun Facts About Me

-- Always exploring new technologies and tinkering with projects
+- 💻 Always exploring new technologies and tinkering with projects
-- Avid chess player ♟️
+- ♟️ Avid chess player
-- Enjoy experimenting with different cuisines in the kitchen 👨‍🍳
+- 👨‍🍳 Enjoy experimenting with different cuisines in the kitchen
-- Passionate about traveling and discovering new places 🌍
+- 🌍 Passionate about traveling and discovering new places

 ## 🛠️ Skills & Tools